 Host teachers play a critical role in the Urban Teachers experience.
 Host teachers are recommended by their principals and receive training from Urban Teachers.
-Selection includes, among other factors, an assessment of an educator’s willingness to share ideas, engage in co-planning, and act as a resource for residents.

-To support a productive relationship, Urban Teachers requires residents to complete the Host Teacher and Resident Agreement during their first meeting with their host teacher.
-The host teacher and resident should each retain a copy of the signed agreement.
+To support a productive relationship, Urban Teachers requires Residents to complete the Host Teacher and Resident Agreement during their first meeting with their host teacher.
+The host teacher and Resident should each retain a copy of the signed agreement.
 The Site Team may request to review the agreement.